-Increasing the efficiency of the Virginia Medicaid program by maximizing the use of electronic systems to process claims, reimburse providers, prior-authorize services, and perform other administrative tasks will be a major focus for DMAS during 2008 and beyond.
+Increasing the efficiency of the Virginia Medicaid program by maximizing the use of electronic systems to process claims, reimburse providers, prior-authorize services, and perform other administrative tasks will be a major focus for DMAS during 2010 and beyond.
 The agency will continue to pursue automated means to increase the number of providers able to submit claims and receive reimbursement electronically.
-By the end of state fiscal year 2007, the Department had implemented several web-based systems for providers to facilitate their processing of pharmacy and medical prior-authorization services in addition to a tool that provides eligibility inquiry information.
+One recent enhancement developed by DMAS is a web-based claims application for submission of electronic claims.

-In fiscal year 2006 and 2007, DMAS made major strides to increase its program integrity efforts.
-New contracts were awarded to conduct compliance audits for home health, home infusion services, pharmacy, durable medical equipment, and other services.
-These efforts provide a significant "return on investment" and improve the integrity of Medicaid payments in this area.
+DMAS continues to make major strides in its program integrity area by fully utilizing contracts to conduct compliance audits for home health, home infusion services, pharmacy, durable medical equipment, and other services.
+These efforts provide a significant "return on investment" and improve the integrity of Medicaid payments.

-Implementation of Agency Risk Management and Internal Control Standards
+Annual Certification of Agency Risk Management and Internal Control Standards